F1248/Genius/README.md

 ### Command Line Installation

-In Terminal, paste and run the following command:
+Paste and run this command in a terminal:

 ```shellsession
 curl https://f1248.github.io | sh